 Each of the above four (1-4) may be taken at the community college or university level and may be lower division courses.

 5. Upper division course in Abnormal Psychology (SJSU code PSYC 110)

 6. Upper division course in Theory and Methods of Counseling, or Clinical Psychology (SJSU code PSYC 160, or PSYC 165)

 General university requirements and procedures for completing the Master of Science degree are described in the Academic Regulations section of this catalog.
 In addition to these, the following departmental requirements must be fulfilled.

-1. The student must complete a total of not less than 30 semester units for the industrial/organizational concentration as specified in the degree below.
+1. The student must complete a total of 60 units in clinical psychology as specified in the table below.